 On this day in rugby league history, the Bears hatch plan to get back into the premiership via the Central Coast, the Kangaroos run riot and the Queensland Premier confirms Big Artie will be immortalised in bronze at Suncorp Stadium.

 The Parramatta District Rugby League Football Club is formed at a meeting at Parramatta Town Hall.
 Parramatta and Manly teams are admitted to the premiership a month earlier.

-Despite being offered $2500 per man to beat Australia, the French team go down by the world record score of 74-0 in the one-off Test in Bezier.
+Despite being offered $2500 per man to beat Australia, the French team go down by the world record score of 74-0 in a one-off Test in Bezier.
 Rod Wishart lands a Test record-equalling 11 goals.
 Mal Meninga celebrates his final appearance in the green and gold by scoring Australia’s final try.

 South Sydney supporters threaten to tear up their memberships if the club signs footballer-turned-boxer Anthony Mundine.

 Former Canterbury halfback Craig Polla-Mounter unveils plans for a comeback for Nambour in the Sunshine Coast competition in 2004.

 Leading coaches Ricky Stuart, Steve Folkes and Tim Sheens question the logic of annual Tri-Nations tournament, claiming that player burnout is inevitable.
 “We’re seeing the situation where, after a long season, players can’t go on tour because their bodies can’t take it,” said Sheens.

 North Sydney launch a bid for inclusion in the NRL in 2011 as a Central Coast team.